Jonathon Brooks (American football)

 Jonathon Brooks (born July 21, 2003) is an American professional football running back for the Carolina Panthers of the National Football League (NFL).
-He played college football for the Texas Longhorns, and was selected by the Panthers in the second round of the 2024 NFL draft.
+He played college football for the Texas Longhorns, earning second-team All-Big 12 honors in 2023.
+The Panthers selected him 46th overall in the second round of the 2024 NFL draft, making him the first running back drafted that year.

+After appearing in three games as a rookie, Brooks missed the 2025 season while recovering from a second tear of the anterior cruciate ligament in his right knee and returned to game action in 2026.

 Early life

-Brooks was born on July 21, 2003, in Hallettsville, Texas, later attending Hallettsville High School.
-As a senior, he had 3,530 yards and 62 touchdowns on 295 carries.
-He committed to the University of Texas at Austin to play college football.
+Brooks was born on July 21, 2003, in Hallettsville, Texas, and attended Hallettsville High School.
+As a senior in 2020, he rushed for 3,530 yards and 62 touchdowns on 295 carries, helping Hallettsville reach the Class 3A Division I state championship game for the first time in school history.
+He was named the 2020 Mr. Texas Football High School Player of the Year.
+Brooks committed to play college football at the University of Texas at Austin.

 College career

-As a true freshman at Texas in 2021, Brooks played in four games and had 21 carries for 143 yards and a touchdown.
-He played in seven games as a redshirt freshman behind running backs Bijan Robinson and Roschon Johnson.
-He finished the year with 197 rushing yards on 30 carries with five touchdowns.
-With Robinson and Johnson both selected in the 2023 NFL draft, Brooks earned more carries in 2023.
-In the fifth game of the season, he ran the ball 21 times for a career-high 218 yards, his third game of the season with at least 100 rushing yards.
-He finished his sophomore year with 187 carries for 1,139 yards and ten touchdowns, as well as 25 receptions for 286 yards and a receiving touchdown.
-For his efforts, he was selected as second team All-Big 12.
-After the season ended, he declared for the 2024 NFL draft.